davidjroos/davidjroos.github.io/_posts/2019-01-06-butyouliveinthecity.md

 There are laws in place to protect 'residential' areas from a variety of nuisance issues issues, like a neighbour causing undue smell, or light pollution.
 We in the city centre are fair game for everything; as much noise, light and air pollution as *you* deem to impose on us and its enshrined in planning policy and mentality.

 The council would never put on an event of such a scale in your neighbourhood without extensive planning and considerations for your safety, traffic, alcohol issues etc. The city is seen as a place to do this, and it should be - we live there because of this activity - but no amount of soundproofing can stop a big subwoofer and line of sight of loud speakers, so considerations could be made for impact mitigation on neighbours and information about when events are happening and until when.
 Just being good neighbours, you know?
 But we are ignored and treated as a nuisance, a barrier to YOU coming to our neighbourhood to have a good time at OUR expense.
 You are more important than we are.

+Presumably it is still illegal to break and enter.
+Not sure if shouting at someone is breaking any specific law though.

 # NIMBY!!!!!!